-5 The last date a student is permitted to accrue client contact hours is the last day of the final exam schedule reflected in the university's online academic calendar.
-If the student does not accrue the required 300 direct client contact hours by that date, the student will be required to register for practicum for the next semester and keep their malpractice liability insurance policy current.
+8 The last date a student is permitted to accrue client contact hours is the last day of the final exam schedule reflected in the university's online academic calendar.
+If the student does not accrue the required direct client contact and supervision hours by that date, the student will be required to register for practicum for the next semester (2 semester hours) and keep their AAMFT membership/malpractice liability insurance policy current.

-- hours per week at the internship site and completing 8-10 direct client contact hours per week. - ii.
+ii.
 Practicum interruption.
 Students are expected to adhere to the prescribed cohort-based course schedule, including practicum.
-If circumstances arise necessitating the student to drop out of the program because of a documented emergency and the student is granted a Leave of Absence by the university, the student will be allowed to rejoin the program the following year in order to complete the requirements.
-This extension will be granted only under circumstances of a dire emergency which makes it impossible for the student to continue, and which meet the university's requirements for a complete withdrawal.
-Whether the student will be able to return to his or her original internship placement will depend on whether the internship agency is able to accommodate the intern in terms of supervisory and client availability.
-In the event that the original agency cannot accommodate the student, the MAS-MFT faculty will try to assist the student in locating an alternate placement; however, ultimately the student will be responsible for securing an alternate local placement that meets the approval of MAS-MFT faculty.
+If circumstances arise necessitating the student to apply for and be granted a medical withdrawal or a compassionate withdrawal by the university, the student will be allowed to rejoin the program the following year in order to complete the requirements.
+This extension will be granted only under circumstances of a dire emergency which makes it impossible for the student to continue, and which meet the university's requirements for a medical or compassionate withdrawal (see page 9 for additional information).
+Whether the student will be able to return to his or her original internship placement will depend on whether the internship agency/clinic is able to accommodate the intern in terms of supervisory and client availability.
+In the event that the original agency/clinic cannot accommodate the student, the MAS-MFT faculty will try to assist the student in locating an alternate placement; however, ultimately the student will be responsible for securing an alternate local placement that meets the approval of MAS-MFT faculty.
 Students who are unable to rejoin the program the following year will need to reapply and start the program from the beginning.
 Program fees are not refundable, either in part or in whole.
 Tuition refunds or partial refunds are subject to University policies and timelines.
+See the university's academic calendar: https://students.asu.edu/academic-calendar.